johnnyxxu/cognition/README.md

 it myself - which means I can build it how it should be (simple) and also learn something as I go.

-Currently, there's just a /docs RESTful API for keeping generic documents.
+Currently, there's just a simple /api/docs API for keeping generic documents.

 Start
 -----